SStantcheva/stefanie-stantcheva/content/media/_index.md

 Here is some selected media coverage of my research.

 ### 2024
 The Harvard Gazette *"Why are we so divided?
-Zero-sum thinking is part of it."* [[Article]](https://news.harvard.edu/gazette/story/2024/03/why-are-we-so-divided-zero-sum-thinking-is-part-of-it/)
+Zero-sum thinking is part of it"* [[Article]](https://news.harvard.edu/gazette/story/2024/03/why-are-we-so-divided-zero-sum-thinking-is-part-of-it/)

 ### 2023
 WZB Berlin Social Science Center *"WZB honors Daron Acemoglu for his research on prosperity and political stability"* [[Article]](https://www.wzb.eu/en/press-release/wzb-honors-daron-acemoglu-for-his-research-on-prosperity-and-political-stability) [[Radio Interview, in German]](https://twitter.com/WZB_Berlin/status/1725517395299864885)